samueldobbie/remarkable-extension/README.md

 ## Clean bookmarks

 Running a clean will move all dead sites (e.g. non-existent pages, 404s) to a trash folder for you to review or delete.
-No bookmarks will be deleted.

 ## Refresh bookmarks